KenHarlbar/alx-higher_level_programming/0x00-python-hello_world/README.md

 6-concat.py - Complete a source code to print Welcome to Holberton School!

 7-edges.py - Print the first 3 letters, the last 2 letters and the middle word of a word in a source code

+8-concat_edges.py - Print a part of a string